soumyadipdas37/finescoop.github.io/source/_posts/prince_harry_and_meghan_markle_in_new_video_released_of_volunteering_efforts_at_backtoschool_event.md

 'While their base will be in the US, I think once travel restrictions ease we will see them moving around again and undertaking trips to the UK, both privately and professionally.'
 Meghan Markle opted for loose khaki shorts with a white shirt and trainers, while Prince Harry donned a similar look plus a baseball cap
 Baby2Baby provides basic necessities like diapers, wipes and clothes, to kids and families in need and has distributed over 30 million critical items to hundreds of thousands of children across the US since March.
 Pictured, Prince Harry and Meghan Markle
-He added: 'A lot of the work they already started, including all four of Meghan’s patronages, are right here on British soil.'
+He added 'A lot of the work they already started, including all four of Meghan’s patronages, are right here on British soil.'
 But despite Scobie pointing out the Queen has told the couple, who stepped down as senior members of the Firm in March, that the door 'is open', he said he doesn't believe they'll return to the UK as full-time working royals.
-He said: 'The Sussexes are more engaged in the issues that matter to them than ever, the work on Archewell–their non-profit organisation–continues, and, as we have recently seen, they have established a permanent family base in California.
+He said 'The Sussexes are more engaged in the issues that matter to them than ever, the work on Archewell–their non-profit organisation–continues, and, as we have recently seen, they have established a permanent family base in California.
 'The UK will always be important to them, but I don’t think we’ll ever see that happen again as working royals.'